About Mountain Valley

 Kent Kirby, PT

 Kent joined Mountain Valley Therapy in 2019.
 Previously a coach for track & field, Kent is a big sports fan.
 When he isn’t watching the Pittsburgh Steelers play football, he is watching his three grandsons play sports.
-Toby Keith is hands down his favorite musician, and he certainly prefers the summer months over the rest of the year, especially because that means he will have clearly skies to deal with; Kent is also a licensed pilot!
+Toby Keith is hands down his favorite musician, and he certainly prefers the summer months over the rest of the year, especially because that means he will have clear skies to deal with; Kent is also a licensed pilot!